 After meeting and marrying architect Peter Woo at the University of Illinois in 1957, they moved to San Diego, California.
 Yi-yu stayed home for ten years to raise their children, Paul and Cindy.

 When Cindy started school, Yi-yu picked up her books again, completing undergraduate and Masters degrees in Interior Design and Art History from San Diego State University (SDSU), studying Chinese literature and language at UCLA, and earning a doctorate from the University of San Francisco.
 During this time, she also studied the art of Feng Shui with His Holiness Grandmaster Thomas Lin Yun Rinpoche of the Yun Lin Temple in Berkeley, California.

-Dr. Woo is Director of the Chinese Language Program at the National Language Resource Center, and formerly directed the China Studies Institute and the Center for Asian Studies at S.D.S.U.
+Dr. Woo served as Director of the Chinese Language Program at the National Language Resource Center, and formerly directed the China Studies Institute and the Center for Asian Studies at S.D.S.U.

-Dr. Woo is the rare artist who can address both scholarly and mainstream audiences.
-She has authored nine books in Chinese and English on Chinese literature, art, and culture.
+Dr. Woo was the rare artist who could address both scholarly and mainstream audiences.
+She authored nine books in Chinese and English on Chinese literature, art, and culture.
 Her collections of poems have been well received internationally, and one, "Tian Tian Tian Lan," was made into a popular song that was a number one hit in Taiwan.

 In May of 2007, Dr. Woo lectured at Beijing University and then traveled south to attend a major exhibition of her work at the Zhu Hai Museum and lecture and receive an Honorary Deanship at Beijing Normal University at Zhu Hai.